Taiyo Sentai Sun Vulcan: Machine Empire Black Magma

+Monger Army

+The Monger Army (モンガー軍, Mongā-gun), also known as the Machine Lifeforms (機械生命体, Kikai seimei-tai), are bio-machines created through a combination of a special super-alloy mined from the Japanese volcanoes and an environment's elements in the Monger Maker machine in Iron Claw Castle that are used by Black Magma.
+To make a Monger grow, the "Expansion Program" will be activated.

 Episodes

-Movie
+Film

 A Sun Vulcan movie written by Shozo Uehara and directed by Shohei Tojo was released on July 18, 1981, at the Toei Manga Festival (on the same day episode 24 aired).
 It takes place some time after episode 23.